What are anticoagulant plants?

 Cauliflower (Brassica oleracea var botrytis) Mainly because it contains alpha-linolenic acid, caffeic acid, ferulic acid, magnesium and selenium.
 However, raw cauliflower is very rich in vitamin K, that is very necessary for blood clotting.

-Green Tea: (Magnolia sinensis) Mainly because of catechins, epicatechin, quercetin, rutin and magnesium.
+Green Tea: (Camellia sinensis) Mainly because of catechins, epicatechin, quercetin, rutin and magnesium.

 Ginseng: (Panax spp.)
 Mainly becasue of its magnesium content.